-Several years ago, the Center For Science in the Public Interest (CSPI) published a report stating that Andrew Weil, MD, received revenues from the manufacturer of the dietary supplements he recommends.
+In January 2006, the Center for Science in the Public Interest (CSPI) published a report in their newsletter Nutrition Action, stating that Andrew Weil, MD, received revenues from the manufacturer of the dietary supplements he recommends.
 That is clearly a conflict-of-interest.
 More recently, Dr. Oz had to testify before Congress because of his too-frequent endorsements of dietary supplements.
-Even if he doesn't receive compensation for these recommendations, it would be misleading to viewers of that show if scientific research didn't confirm his recommendations.
+But even if he doesn't receive compensation for these recommendations, it would be misleading to viewers of that show if scientific research can't confirm his recommendations.

 Unfortunately, conflicts-of-interest are going to be difficult for you to determine.
 In some of the leading medical journals, authors are required to report any potential conflicts-of-interest and these details are presented at the end of the research paper.
+That's a good thing, and this is appearing more often in research studies published in reputable medical journals.
 However, this level of transparency isn't available on most consumer health, exercise, and nutrition web sites.

 • What about AthleteInMe.com®?
 We have no affiliation with any dietary supplement manufacturer.
 And, other than creatine or fish oil (which there is an abundance of clinical research on for both!), we never push dietary supplements.

 We do promote exercise products in the FITNESS GEAR section of the web site.
-We also rate some of these products.
+We also review books on exercise, training, and sports nutrition (see: Book Reviews).
+We rate some of these products.
 If we really like them, we'll give them 4 stars.
 For each product, we place a link to Amazon.com.
 If you navigate to Amazon by clicking on that link, and, then, purchase that item, we do receive a small commission on that sale.
 This is one of the ways we support AthleteInMe.com®, which is offered to everyone for free.